© 2021, by M. Keith Booker

 “The Second Coming,” by William Butler Yeats

 When William Butler Yeats won the Nobel Prize in Literature in 1923, he became the first Irish writer to be so honored.
 And it was an honor well-deserved.
 Not only had Yeats by this time established himself as one of the world’s greatest poets (though much of his greatest poetry had yet to be written), but much of his poetry was overtly political, written in support of the cause of Irish independence or other related causes.
 Beginning with his early phase that drew upon Irish mythology to romanticize the Irish past and rural Ireland as a whole, Yeats had by this time already moved into a more modern, urban phase that demonstrated his tremendous range as a poet.
-Thus, like Rilke, he was something of a transitional figure, though his transition was spread over decades.
+Thus, he was something of a transitional figure, though his transition was spread over decades.

 Ultimately, Yeats would emerge as a crucial modernist poet.
 Indeed, his well-known poem “The Second Coming” (1920) is one the most powerful expressions of the sense of crisis that drives so much modernist art and literature.
 It is also a powerful work of verbal art and has become one of the most quoted poems of the last hundred years.
 In many ways, this poem simply expresses a typical modernist sense that human history, in the wake of World War I, might have been approaching a crucial turning point, the current order on the brink of collapse and a new (possibly ominous) order about to begin.
 In an Irish context, it is worth remembering that the poem, though published in 1920, was written in 1919, at a time when the Irish War of Independence was just underway, so that this sense of crisis was particularly tangible.
 At the same time, both the feel of this poem and some of its imagery draw upon Yeats’s particular interest in mysticism and the occult, studies that had led him to conclude that human history unwinds in cycles of about two thousand years each, one of which (that began with the birth of Christ) was coming to an end.
 However, “The Second Coming” is not a Christian poem and does not in any way imply the literal second coming of Christ.
 Instead, Yeats expresses a great deal of uncertainty concerning the actual nature of the new cycle that is about to begin, or even whether its coming will be a good thing or a bad thing.
 Here’s the poem: